Knowledge and Practices in Diabetic Foot Ulcer Prevention Among Patients with Diabetes Mellitus in Gauteng, South Africa

 Abstract

 Background: Patients with diabetes mellitus are at increased risk of foot ulcerations.
-Prevention and timeous treat-ment of diabetic foot ulcer requires a multidisciplinary team including patients and healthcare workers.
+Prevention and timeous treatment of diabetic foot ulcer requires a multidisciplinary team, including patients and healthcare workers.
 The study investigated levels of knowledge regarding foot care and prevention of diabetic foot ulcer in patients with diabetes mellitus.
-Methods: We conducted a cross-sectional descriptive study using structured face-to-face interviews of pa-tients seen outpatients.
+Methods: We conducted a cross-sectional descriptive study using structured face-to-face interviews of patients seen at the outpatient department.
 Interviews covered socio-demographic and clinical characteristics, and foot care practices.
 Statistical analysis was performed using STATA 15.
 Results: The study involved 245 participants with a mean age of participants was 53.7 (SD) years, and 69% were female.
-Majority, 77.6% had Type 2 DM.
-Mean score of appropriate knowledge on foot care DFU was 73.5%, Lower scores were 44.9% and 45.7% for moisturizing between toes and wearing slippers out-dour, respectively.
-Knowledge of foot care waa significantly influenced by age (p = 0.0033), duration of DM (p = 0.047), treatment type (p = 0.002), prior education on foot care (p < 0.0001), and existence of foot complications (p = 0.030).
-Conclusion: Younger patients and those with Type 1 diabetes mellitus had less knowledge of appropriate foot care and prevention of DFU.
-We recommend implementation of structured and targeted educational interventions.
+The majority, 77.6%, had Type 2 diabetic mellitus (DM).
+Mean score of appropriate knowledge on diabetic foot ulcer (DFU) was 73.5%, lower scores were 44.9% and 45.7% for moisturizing between toes and wearing slippers outdoors, respectively.
+Knowledge of foot care was significantly influenced by age (p = 0.0033), duration of DM (p = 0.047), treatment type (p = 0.002), prior education on foot care (p < 0.0001), and existence of foot complications (p = 0.030).
+Conclusions: Younger patients and those with Type 1 diabetes mellitus had less knowledge of appropriate foot care and prevention of DFU.
+We recommend the implementation of structured and targeted educational interventions.

 Article activity feed